Max-Levitskiy/WasmForge/CONTRIBUTING.md

 ## Licensing

-By contributing, you agree that your contributions will be licensed under the dual license of this project: MIT OR Apache-2.0.
+By contributing, you agree that your contributions will be licensed under the AGPL-3.0-only license of this project.

 ## Code of Conduct

 Please read and follow our `CODE_OF_CONDUCT.md`.